auth0-samples/auth0-android-sample/07-authorization/README.md

 ##### 1. Check the user role

-Look at `MainActivity.class`, if the user is an admin, we navigate it to the settings screen:
+Look at `MainActivity.java`, if the user is an admin, we navigate it to the settings screen:

 ```java
 private void toSettings() {